The College complies with nondiscrimination regulations under the following laws, as amended:

 Disagreement with the outcome of the investigation does not in and of itself constitute grounds for appeal.

 The appellate review and decision will be based on the written complaint and documentation contained in the investigative record.
-The appropriate Executive Vice President will render a decision and may issue recommendations if necessary.
+The appropriate Executive Vice Chancellor will render a decision and may issue recommendations if necessary.

 The appeal should be resolved within ten (10) College business days of the date the appeal was filed.
 The decision is final and is not appealable any further within ACC.